jmswu/plan-to-become-embedded-software-engineer/README.md

-# The plan to get better writting words to tell machine to do stuffs
+# The plan to get better writting words to tell machines to do stuffs
 By James Wu
 - Feedback from Simon Calder @ 22/06/2019
 - Feedback from David Sperry @ 02/07/2019